-Whether you’ve been driving in New Zealand for a year or for fifty, it’s always a good idea to brush up on road safety – especially in the holiday season.
+New Zealand has some of the most incredibly scenic drives and open roads in the world.
+Whether you've been driving in New Zealand for a year or fifty, it's always a good idea to brush up on road safety.

 It is critical to stay alert while you are driving.
-Take advantage of rest area signs across the roads where you can stop.
-It is recommended to never drive when you are tired, and take regular breaks.
-It doesn’t matter where in New Zealand you are driving; it is extremely dangerous to drive when you are tired.
+Take advantage of rest area signs where you can stop.
+Don't drive when you are tired and take regular breaks.
+It doesn't matter where in New Zealand you're going; it is extremely dangerous to drive when you are tired.

 In summer, hot days and long-distance driving can make you especially tired, as well as early starts and late nights, or because you had a long day driving the day before.
 So make sure to stop for regular breaks when required.